 French TV personality, Julie Andrieu, opens up about her love for Bordeaux

 A longtime lover of Bordeaux wines, the author and TV presenter/producer is committed to helping winemakers in her adopted region.
-By Isabelle Spaak French TV presenter and food critic Julie Andrieu loves the Bordeaux area and its vineyards.
+French TV presenter and food critic Julie Andrieu loves the Bordeaux area and its vineyards.
 With a new season of her weekly show ‘Les Potagers de Julie’ [Julie’s Vegetable Gardens] starting on national channel France 3 on Saturday 30th March, she has spoken to Le Figaro about her love for her adopted region.

 LE FIGARO: